In this article:

 AI (Artificial Intelligence)

 Similar to IoT, AI represents endless possibilities and benefits for businesses, such as the ability to glean real-time insights.
-Just as quickly as organizations are finding new use cases for AI, they’re discovering that those new use cases have requirements that their current cloud infrastructure can’t fulfil.
+Just as quickly as organizations are finding new use cases for AI, they’re discovering that those new use cases have requirements that their current cloud infrastructure can’t fulfill.

 When organizations have bandwidth and latency infrastructure constraints, they have to cut corners on the amount of data they feed their models.
 This results in weaker models.